-- Work with the National Rangeland/Sustainable Land Management/Livestock Management Specialist to:
+- Work with the National Forest/Biodiversity/Perennial Crop Specialist to:

 - Understanding of the applied traditional roles & regulation for the management of natural resources.

-- Participate in the capacity building and ToT training sessions to transfer the acquired technical knowledge to target community members and RMC.
+- Participate in the capacity building and ToT training sessions to transfer the acquired technical knowledge to target community members and FMC.

-- Inform and provide technical support to communities to regulate the management of rangeland areas in a manner that provides sustainable socio-economic benefits through conservation techniques;
+- Inform and provide technical support to communities to regulate the management of such areas in a manner that provides sustainable socio-economic benefits through conserving ecosystem functioning;

-- Identify areas to establish ‘seed banks and fodder banks’ through community participation in the target areas;
+- Identify areas to establish community nurseries and woodlots through community participation;

-- Manage and oversee the rehabilitation and restoration of 200,000 ha of degraded rangelands in selected areas through the proposed methodologies of rangeland management & conservations;
+- Manage and oversee the rehabilitation and restoration of 20,000 ha of non-HCVFs in selected areas.

-- Conduct regular consultation meetings with the community elders/RMC members around the target rangeland areas.
+- Conduct regular consultation meetings with the community elders/FMC members around the target forest areas.

 - Work with the local/target communities on rising their awareness in relation to natural resources management / SFM&SLM.

 - Motivate community members for the conservation of Natural Resources (SFM/SLM).